julienba/super-rss/README.md

 # super-rss

 Library to get a RSS feed, even if the target website does not offer one.
-If there is a proper RSS feed it will use the excellent [remus](https://github.com/igrishaev/remus), otherwise it will try to create a feed using other HTTP resource.
+If there is a proper RSS feed it will use the excellent [remus](https://github.com/igrishaev/remus), otherwise, it will try to create a feed using another HTTP resource.

 ## Rationale
-Websites don't necessarily offer a RSS feed but most off them offer a sitemap to improve their SEO ranking.
+Websites don't necessarily offer an RSS feed but most of them offer a sitemap to improve their SEO ranking.
-This library attempt to create a feed using alternative methods such as using a sitemap or parse a web page to extract the link.
+This library attempts to create a feed using alternative methods such as using a sitemap or parsing a web page to extract the link.

 ## Usage

-Try multiple method to create a RSS feed, from the more natural to the most "hacky"
+Try multiple methods to create an RSS feed, from the more natural to the most "hacky"
 ```clj
 (require '[super-rss :as sr]])